-This new area is being developed into an additional free-roaming monkey area.
+This new area is being developed into an additional free-roaming primates area.
 A surprising final experience, just before you arrive at the shop and leave the park after a wonderful day out.
-As with all our other areas, we are renewing this area to benefit monkeys, human and nature:
+As with all our other areas, we are renewing this area to benefit primates, human and nature:

 The text continues below the image